Multifamily resident feedback: Learn when to use reviews vs. surveys in property management. Improve satisfaction with targeted feedback tools.

 At Widewail, the focus is on the power of online reviews—how they elevate a business’s online reputation and provide critical insights into customer sentiment.
-However, there are countless other ways to gauge customer sentiment, surveys being one of the most effective.
+However, there are countless other ways to gauge customer sentiment, multifamily resident surveys being one of the most effective.

-An online survey is a digital questionnaire used to collect feedback, opinions, or data from respondents over the internet.
+A private online survey is a digital questionnaire used to collect feedback, opinions, or data from respondents over the internet.
 It typically consists of multiple-choice, open-ended, or scaled questions, allowing organizations to gather insights efficiently.

-For property managers, surveys are typically used to gather valuable feedback from residents about their living experience, maintenance services, and community amenities.
-They help assess resident satisfaction, identify areas for improvement, and even guide future property upgrades.
-Regularly timed surveys ensure you stay connected and in tune with resident needs.
+Regularly timed survey software tools ensure you stay connected and in tune with resident needs.
 While different for every property, we recommend sending a detailed survey to residents annually or semi-annually.
 This helps build stronger relationships and maintain a positive living environment.

 Two birds, one stone: reviews are key to understanding resident sentiment, improving your online reputation, and boosting SEO.